Skip to main content

 Security Notes

-• Keep your API keys secure – avoid sharing them publicly or exposing them in client-side code.
+• Keep your API keys secure: Do not share them publicly or expose them in client-side code.

-• Blocking is permanent – once an API key is blocked, it cannot be unblocked through the dashboard.
-Create a new key or contact support to restore access.
+• Blocked keys cannot be unblocked in the Dashboard: Once an API key is blocked, create a new key or contact support to restore access.

 Webhook Signature